brandur/sorg/content/drafts/postgres-sortsupport.md

 !fig src="/assets/postgres-sortsupport/abbreviated-keys.svg" caption="A sort tuple with an abbreviated key and pointer to the heap."

-Implementing an abbreviated key turns out to be quite straightforward in many cases.
-UUIDs are a good example: at 128 bits they're always larger than the pointer size even on a 64-bit machine, but we can get a very good sample of their full value by just pulling in the first 64 bits (or 32 on a 32-bit machine).
+Implementing an abbreviated key is quite straightforward in many cases.
+UUIDs are a good example: at 128 bits long they're always larger than the pointer size even on a 64-bit machine, but we can get a very good proxy of their full value just by sampling their first 64 bits (or 32 on a 32-bit machine).
 Especially for V4 UUIDs which are entirely random, the first 64 bits will be enough to definitively determine the order for all but unimaginably large data sets.
 Indeed, [the patch that brought in SortSupport for UUIDs][uuidpatch] made sorting them about twice as fast!

 String-like types (e.g. `text`, `varchar`) aren't too much
 harder: just pack as many characters from the front of the